merankhairuddin/Hades/README.md

-# Hades - Hidden Artifact Detection &amp; Extraction Suite
+# HADES - Hidden Artifact Detection &amp; Extraction Suite

 This is an enhanced fork of the original [Ryoshi](https://github.com/fkie-cad/ryoshi) rootkit detection utility.
 It extends the original capabilities with new features including hybrid memory analysis, incremental scanning, output formatting, digital signing, and audit logging.

----

 ## Key Features